Stas-Kuprienko/Trader_project/readme.md

 - Access to a variety of stock quotes
 - Ability to execute trades manually
 - Subscription to automatic trading strategies
+- Setting up a custom risk profile or choosing from the defaults
 - Trading history access in XLSX files
 - Management via Telegram bot
 ***